nemosminer/NemosMiner/README.md

   zergpool/zergpoolcoins/nlpool/ahashpool/zpool/blazepool/blockmasters

-      Uses calculations based on 24hractual and currentestimate prices to get a more realistic estimate.
+      Uses calculations based on 24hractual and current estimate prices to get a more realistic estimate.
-      Includes some trust index based on past 1hr currentestimate variation from 24hr.
+      Includes some trust index based on past 1hr current estimate variation from 24hr.
       AND is NOT sensible to spikes.
-      This shows less switching than following Current Estimate and more switching that following the 24hr Actual.
+      This shows less switching than following current estimate and more switching that following the 24hr Actual.
       Better profitability.

    Earnings Tracking